 - 1 package (28 ounces) frozen O'Brien potatoes

 - Minced chives

 - In a 6-qt. electric pressure cooker, whisk water and beef base; add mushrooms, onion and garlic.
 Sprinkle roast with pepper; transfer to pressure cooker.
 Drizzle with Worcestershire sauce.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 45 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 45 minutes.
+Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.

 - For eggs, heat 1 tablespoon butter over medium-high heat in another large skillet.
-Break five eggs, one at a time, into pan.
+Break 5 eggs, 1 at a time, into pan.
 Sprinkle with half the salt and pepper.
 Reduce heat to low.
 Cook until eggs reach desired doneness, turning after whites are set if desired.
 Repeat with remaining butter, eggs, salt and pepper.
 Serve eggs over hash; sprinkle with chives.